mykelalvis/FT/Traveller/Adventures/Annic Nova - Shadows/Evacuation.md

 Further research led the student to a few recordings of the Dhoerrkaenfaek language, which she recognized as having loan words from a number of sources, including Vilani, Anglic and Gvegh.
 Following this realization she was able to finally translate the mysterious message:

 > _"Signal GK, Signal GK - danger, disease present.
 Do not approach.
-We evacuate and seek refuge in the system called Kaets, in the subsector Uthe.
+We evacuate and seek refuge in the system called [[Kaets]], in the subsector [[Uthe]].
 Should we not survive, know that we rest in the embrace of the Great Void."_

 The Professor has allocated some funding from her budget to pay for an expedition to [[Kaets]], to collect evidence supporting her students work.
 Her motivations are not completely altruistic of course; the work reflects well on the university, and she sees it as money well spent if it secures future grants and good publicity.
 She would also be delighted if the evacuees were to be found alive, though she confesses the story of the original crew is likely to have ended tragically.
 She will not be accompanying the expedition herself.